rilgilang/rekam-undangan-api/README.md

-Simple REST API JWT Auth
+Simple Stickers API
 ============================

-This app is very straight forward, build with golang and use  [Fiber](https://gofiber.io/) as the framework
+A simple REST API that returns a random sticker that i've got from internet and saved to db

-Make sure you have mysql for running this app
+This app is build with [Go Fiber](https://gofiber.io/) as the framework

 ### Prerequisite :